Skip to content

 Free-tier player capNone10 per session

 Did you know?
-LearnClash duels stretch across a 48-hour window, so you and your opponent can play at any time, across any time zones.
-In 340 duels we sampled across April 2026, ELO-matched games produced win rates between 45% and 55%.
+LearnClash duels stretch across a 72-hour window, so you and your opponent can play at any time, across any time zones.
+ELO matchmaking pairs you with opponents near your rating, so games stay competitive instead of lopsided.

 Kahoot needs everyone online at the same time.
 A host shares a game PIN, players join, the host controls the pace.
 Game modes include Classic, Team mode, and Accuracy mode.
 The free tier limits sessions to 10 players.
 Larger groups need 360 Pro plans starting at $19/month.